Graduate Wind Conducting

 - One official transcript for each collegiate institution where credit was received

 - Current curriculum vitae

-- Video recording (conductor’s front) of a performance (10 minutes minimum)
+- Video recording (conductor’s front) of a performance (10 minutes)

-- Video recording (conductor’s front) of a rehearsal (10 minutes minimum - same ensemble)
+- Video recording (conductor’s front) of a rehearsal (10 minutes - same ensemble)

 - Audio recording of your middle or high school ensemble (10 minutes minimum)

 - Video recording (conductor’s front) of your group playing through an entire piece in class, regardless of length.